 If you anticipate barriers related to the format or requirements of this course, if you have emergency medical information to share with me, or if you need to make arrangements in case the building must be evacuated, please let me know as soon as possible.

 If disability related accommodations are necessary (for example, a note taker, extended time on exams, captioning), please establish an accommodation plan with the MU Disability Center, S5 Memorial Union, 573-882-4696, and then notify me of your eligibility for reasonable accommodations.
 For other MU resources for persons with disabilities, click on “Disability Resources” on the MU homepage.

 Sample Statement for Intellectual Pluralism

 The University community welcomes intellectual diversity and respects student rights.
-Students who have questions or concerns regarding the atmosphere in this class (including respect for diverse opinions) may contact the departmental chair or divisional director; the director of the Office of Students Rights and Responsibilities; the MU Equity Office, or email@example.com.
+Students who have questions or concerns regarding the atmosphere in this class (including respect for diverse opinions) may contact the departmental chair or divisional director; the Office of Academic Integrity; the MU Equity Office, or firstname.lastname@example.org.

 All students will have the opportunity to submit an anonymous evaluation of the instructor(s) at the end of the course.